ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/layer-config.md

 - `settings`: Access to the Settings fixture panel.
 - `symbology`: Access to the symbology stack in the Legend fixture panel.
 - `visibility`: Layer visibility.

+Data Layers will ignore settings that are map-related, with the exception of `visibility`.

 ### Image Format Types